5 Key Aspects to Evaluating Investment Properties - Pro-Forma (Part 1)

 Much of this seems very obvious and transparent.
 However working with investors for the past 20 years, I often see these items overlooked simply because they were not stated on the pro-forma.
 A seller is motivated to keep expenses low; I always recommend having your criteria for investing established with an action plan.
 This action plan should include a check list for virtually every expense to be considered.

 Yes, the projected rate of returns will be less but the safety and sustainability will be much stronger.
 Establishing what true cash flow is, and making sound decisions on safe and sustainable returns is always much better than buying a property based on non-sustainable returns that are generated from most pro-formas.
 You do not want to make buying decisions based on a bait and switch set of numbers.

-Next post, we will be taking a look at the next wealth building principal, the hidden cash that are tax advantages of your months’ rent or $400.
+Next post, we will be taking a look at the next wealth building principal, 5 KEY ASPECTS TO EVALUATING INVESTMENT PROPERTIES PRO-FORMA (PART 2 – TAX BENEFITS)